bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_The Basics.md

 CategoryOrder: 1
 ---
 # [[_Gameplay Guidelines Index|Gameplay Rules]]: The Basics
 In Ironsworn: Starforged (hereafter referred to as Starforged), you are a spaceborne hero sworn to undertake perilous quests.
 You will explore uncharted space, unravel the secrets of a mysterious galaxy, and build bonds with those you meet on your travels.
-Most importantly, you will swear iron vows and see them fulfilled—no matter the cost.
+Most importantly, you will swear iron vows and see them fulfilled, no matter the cost.

 To play Starforged, you make some decisions about the setting and your character, and set your story in motion.
 When you encounter something dangerous or uncertain, your choices and the dice determine the outcome.